Search

 Which visas in the Philippines allow foreigners to buy land?

 In the Philippines, foreign nationals are not allowed to own land, regardless of their visa type.
-The country’s Constitution limits land ownership to Filipino citizens and corporations at least 60% Filipino-owned.
+The country’s Constitution limits land ownership to Filipino citizens and corporations, and at least 60% of land ownership is Filipino-owned.
 However, foreigners are allowed to lease land or own condominium units.

 With which visas in the Philippines can foreigners buy a house?